 After conducting your search, it’s important to evaluate the results carefully.
 If there are no conflicts, your trademark may be available for registration.
 However, if there are conflicting marks, you’ll need to assess whether they pose a significant risk to your trademark application.
 Consider the following factors:

-• Goods and Services Class Class: More distinction whether goods mark or services mark more.
-More conflicter if your mark same class as prior mark.
+- Goods and Services Class: More distinction whether goods mark or services mark more.
+More conflict if your mark same class as the prior mark.

-• Market Presence: Even competitor mark highly recognized, unpopular mark less than typical market presence?
+- Market Presence: Even competitor mark is highly recognised, is an unpopular mark less than a typical market presence?

-Trademark Strength: Powerful trademarks (Apple, CocaCola) will get more protection for their trademark to be awarded and distinct trademarks allow court case to achieve it.
+Trademark Strength: Powerful trademarks (Apple, Coca-Cola) will get more protection for their trademark to be awarded, and distinct trademarks allow court cases to achieve it.

 Conclusion